Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 Deploy model for batch processing or real-time.
 IJJ can run sentiment analysis on periodic basis on large volume of customer feedback.

-From there, identify and categorize the negative sentiments into different groupings to identify critical areas for improvement - customer services, product issues, new products, loan issues etc. Mitigation/recommendation can be made on policy based on customer complaints.
-Training of employees based on interactions and feedback rated negatively by customers.
-Tracking of sentiment trends over time should be implemented to measure service improvement (leverage of visualization tool such as Power BI or Tableau).
-This will then help with driving customer experience and build trust, in reducing the likelihood of customer leaving for competitors (customer feel heard and will more likely to remain loyal).
+From there, identify and categorize the negative sentiments into different groupings to **identify critical areas for improvement - customer services, product issues, new products, loan issues etc**.
+Mitigation/recommendation can be made on policy based on customer complaints.
+Training of employees based on interactions and feedback rated negatively by customers. **Tracking of sentiment trends over time** should be implemented to measure service improvement (leverage of visualization tool such as Power BI or Tableau).
+This will then help with driving customer experience and build trust, in **reducing the likelihood of customer leaving for competitors** (customer feel heard and will more likely to remain loyal).

 For the positive reviews, it can be used for marketing/brand building and strengthen customer relationships.

-Marketing/brand building: IJJ can consider featuring customer testimonials and feedback on bank's website/social media to boost branding and reputation.
+**Marketing/brand building**: IJJ can consider featuring customer testimonials and feedback on bank's website/social media to boost branding and reputation.
 Identify what customer love in general use these insights to craft marketing messages for marketing campaigns, promote the service/products that frequently mentioned in the positive reviews.

-Strengthen customer relationship: Sentiment anallysis can also be used to pinpoint services, staffor features that customer appreciate the most.
+**Strengthen customer relationship**: Sentiment anallysis can also be used to pinpoint services, staffor features that customer appreciate the most.
 IJJ can replicate them as best practices by training employess based on highly rated customer interactions and consider inviting happy/satisfied customers to exclusive events to build long-term relationships thus encouraging repeated business.
 From the positive feedback, IJJ can also identify features that customer love and expand them/innovate new products.

-By leveraging insights on customer sentiments, IJJ bank can enhance their marketing strategies, increase customer retention and stengthen customer relationship, ultimately driving business growth.
+By leveraging insights on customer sentiments, IJJ bank can **enhance their marketing strategies**, increase **customer retention** and **stengthen customer relationship**, ultimately **driving business growth**.

 Rationale behind option of models: Logistics Regression and Naive Bayes models: Both are relatively computationally efficient and simple models, suitable for smaller datasets.

 IJJ can consider training other models (such as Random Forest, SVM or deep learning models) when the bank reviews dataset becomes larger in future.

-This is not a one-time exercise, the commitment to improvement is crucial for IJJ in fostering better customer satisfaction, which is essential for customer retention.
+This is not a one-time exercise, the commitment to improvement is crucial for IJJ in fostering better customer satisfaction, which is **essential for customer retention**.
 IJJ also needs to continuously collect customer feedback for more insights and better train the models (and have more balanced dataset) for prediction.
 Simple cycle-loop that IJJ needs to adopt:

 -> Customers provide feedback